Goshaka/tikal-exercise/README.md

  - AWS default vpc
  - SSH client
  - Browser
- - git clien should be installed on Ubuntu server
+ - git client should be installed on Ubuntu server
  - AWS access & secrets keys should be generated
  - AWS Keys pair with KeyName - "tikal"